o-pylypiv/MarsCamera/README.md

 3. Tap to apply filters and to load photos based on the selected criteria.
 4. Scroll through the grid of images, and tap on a photo to view it in full-screen mode.
 5. Pinch to zoom and swipe to scroll in the full-screen photo viewer.
+6. Save your filter settings for quick access in future sessions.

 ## Possible Improvements